memgraph/memgraph/docs/user_technical/open-cypher.md

 implemented very soon.
 The expected syntax for removing an index will be `DROP INDEX ON :Label(property)`.

-Note that Memgraph does not support concurrent index building.
-Attempting to build an index from two concurrent transactions is likely to result in an error (reported to the client) for one of those transactions, regardless of index `label` and `property`.
-Do not create indices concurrently.

 ### Other Features

 The following sections describe some of the other supported features.